-Conceptually, the generation involves a flow that gradually transports samples between the data and the noise distribution.
+Conceptually, the generation involves a probability flow that gradually transports samples between the data and the noise probability distribution.
 The diffusion model learns to predict the gradient at any location of this flow.
 The generation is simply transporting samples from the noise distribution to the data distribution by following the predicted gradient through the flow.
 Because the flow is complex and curved, the generation must take a small step at a time.
-Formally, the flow is expressed as ordinary differential equations (ODEs) [67].
+Formally, the flow can be expressed as an ordinary differential equation (ODE) [67].
 In practice, generating a high-quality data sample requires more than 50 inference steps.